-Feline Upper Respiratory Infections (URIs)
+Home Remedies For Cat Upper Respiratory Infections (URIs)

-What is a Feline Upper Respiratory Infection (URI)?
+What Is A Feline Upper Respiratory Infection (URI)?

-If your cat in congested, she may lose interest in food and water.
+When cats are congested, they may lose interest in food and water.
 It is very important to keep your kitty well fed and hydrated.
-A typical URI resolves in one to three weeks when given supportive care that helps the immune system overcome the virus.
+Some cats suffer from chronic URIs.
+It can be discouraging to watch your cat suffer long-term and there may be bouts of hope as the symptoms wax and wane.
+While chronic URIs can be caused by a suppressed immune system, it is important to have your cat tested for feline immunodeficiency virus (FIV) or feline leukemia virus (FeLV).
+A typical cat sinus infection or URI resolves in one to three weeks when given supportive care that helps the immune system overcome the virus.

 Symptoms of Feline Upper Respiratory Infections